Fuad II of Egypt: Birth and reign

 The son of King Farouk and his second wife Queen Narriman, Crown Prince Ahmed Fuad (Note: Fuad's full name is Ahmed Fuad bin Farouk bin Ismail bin Ibrahim bin Muhammad Ali.) was born on 16 January 1952 in Abdeen Palace.
 He was delivered at 8:30 a.m. and named after his grandfather Fuad I. Fuad had three half-sisters from Farouk's previous marriage with Queen Farida: princesses Farial, Fawzia and Fadia.
 As women could not inherit the Egyptian throne, Farouk's first cousin, Prince Mohammed Ali Tewfik, was heir presumptive until Fuad's birth.
 Immediately following his birth, Fuad was granted the title of Prince of the Sa'id.
 He was styled accordingly as Ahmed Fuad, Prince of the Sa'id.

-On 23 July 1952, the Free Officers led by Mohamed Naguib and Gamal Abdel Nasser started the beginning the Egyptian revolution to dispose the Muhammad Ali non-Egyptian dynasty.
+On 23 July 1952, the Free Officers led by Mohamed Naguib and Gamal Abdel Nasser started the Egyptian revolution to dispose the Muhammad Ali non-Egyptian dynasty.
 On 26 July, Farouk was ordered to abdicate in favour of the crown prince and leave Egypt.
 Farouk abdicated and went into exile in Italy.
 His family, including Fuad, joined him in exile.
 By stepping down, Farouk had wished that the forces opposing the monarchy would be placated, and that Fuad could unify the country during his reign.